ashmitiscodingpython/sparkle-milkyway/README.md

-# CookieClickerSparkle
+# Cookie Clicker Sparkle
-Cookie clicker for Milkyway
+Just Cookie Clicker with a touch of Sparkles!
+Made for milkyway.